-Name, Age and Prior Service

-Business Experience (Past 5 Years)

-Class I (Terms expire 2010):

-Charles E. Schalliol

-Of counsel, Baker & Daniels LLP law firm, since 2007.
-Mr. Schalliol was Director, Indiana State Office of Management and Budget, from 2005 to 2007, President and Chief Executive Officer of BioCrossroads, an economic development organization focused on life sciences companies, from 2003 to 2005, Executive Director, Corporate Finance & Investment Banking, Eli Lilly and Company, a pharmaceuticals company, from 1996 to 2003, and Founder and Managing Director of Lilly Venture Funds from 1999 to 2003.
+Name, Age and Prior Service Business Experience (Past 5 Years) Class I (Terms expire 2010): Charles E. Schalliol Of counsel, Baker & Daniels LLP law firm, since 2007.
+Mr. Schalliol was age 61 Director, Indiana State Office of Management and Budget, from 2005 to Director since

+2004 2007, President and Chief Executive Officer of BioCrossroads, an economic development organization focused on life sciences companies, from 2003 to 2005, Executive Director, Corporate Finance & Investment Banking, Eli Lilly and Company, a pharmaceuticals company, from 1996 to 2003, and Founder and Managing Director of Lilly Venture Funds from 1999 to 2003.
 Mr. Schalliol is also a director of Heritage-Crystal Clean, Inc., which is listed on the NASDAQ Stock Market.

-Terry L. Walker

-Chairman of the Board of Directors and Chief Executive Officer, Muncie Power Products, Inc., a manufacturer and distributor of power take-offs and hydraulic components for the truck equipment industry, since 2005.
+Terry L. Walker Chairman of the Board of Directors and Chief Executive Officer, Muncie age 62 Power Products, Inc., a manufacturer and distributor of power takeoffs Director since 2006 and hydraulic components for the truck equipment industry, since 2005.
 Mr. Walker was Muncie Power's President from 2000 to 2008 and its Chief Operating Officer from 2000 to 2005.

-Class II (Terms expire 2011):

-Thomas B. Clark

-Retired Chairman of the Board of Directors, President and Chief Executive Officer, Jarden Corporation, a provider of niche consumer products for the home

-Roderick English

-President and Chief Executive Officer, The James Monroe Group, LLC, a provider of business management and consulting services, since 2006.
-Mr. English was Senior Vice President of Human Resources and Communications, Remy International, Inc. (formerly, Delco Remy International, Inc.), a manufacturer of electrical and powertrain products for autos, trucks and other vehicles, from 1994 to 2006.

-Jo Ann M. Gora age 63
+Class II (Terms expire 2011): Thomas B. Clark Retired Chairman of the Board of Directors, President and Chief Executive age 63 Officer, Jarden Corporation, a provider of niche consumer products for the Director since 1989 home.
+Roderick English President and Chief Executive Officer, The James Monroe Group, LLC, a age 57 provider of business management and consulting services, since 2006.
+Mr. Director since 2005 English was Senior Vice President of Human Resources and Communications, Remy International, Inc. (formerly, Delco Remy International, Inc.), a manufacturer of electrical and powertrain products for autos, trucks and other vehicles, from 1994 to 2006.
+Jo Ann M. Gora President, Ball State University, since 2004.
+Dr. Gora served as age 63 Chancellor of the University of Massachusetts at Boston from 2001 to Director since 2004 2004.

-Director cin

-President, Ball State University, since 2004.
-Dr. Gora served as Chancellor of the University of Massachusetts at Boston from 2001 to 2004.
 She was Provost and Vice President for Academic Affairs at Old Dominion University from 1992 to 2001.

-Jean L. Wojtowicz

-President and Chief Executive Officer, Cambridge Capital Management Corp., a manager of non-traditional sources of financing, since 1983.
-Ms. Wojtowicz is also a director of Vectren Corporation, which is listed on the

-New York Stock Exchange.
+Jean L. Wojtowicz President and Chief Executive Officer, Cambridge Capital Management Corp., age 51 a manager of nontraditional sources of financing, since 1983.
+Ms. Director since 2004 Wojtowicz is also a director of Vectren Corporation, which is listed on the New York Stock Exchange.

-Retiring Director